IPhone (1st generation): Internal hardware (motherboard, system-on-chip, etc.)

-The iPhone featured a Samsung 32-bit ARM microprocessor, underclocked from its stock 620 MHz to a slower 412 MHz to increase battery life.
-The iPhone also included several sets of sensors, including an accelerometer, a proximity sensor, and an ambient light sensor.
-Similar to the iPod Touch, the iPhone also featured a 3.5 millimetre auxiliary headphone jack.
-The phone also had a 3.7 V 1400 mAh Lithium-ion battery built in it.
+The iPhone features a Samsung 32-bit ARM microprocessor, underclocked from its stock 620 MHz to a slower 412 MHz to increase battery life.
+Its GPU is the PowerVR MBX Lite 3D.

+The iPhone also includes several sets of sensors, including an accelerometer, a proximity sensor, and an ambient light sensor.
+Similar to the iPod Touch, the iPhone also features a 3.5 millimeter auxiliary headphone jack.
+The phone has a 3.7 V 1400 mAh lithium-ion battery built in it.

 Software

 At the time of its unveiling in January, Steve Jobs claimed: "iPhone runs OS X" and runs "desktop-class applications", but at the time of the iPhone's release, the operating system was renamed "iPhone OS".

 The original iPhone supported three major versions of the operating system before it was discontinued: iPhone OS 1, 2, and 3.
 The last update the original iPhone received was iPhone OS 3.1.3, as iPhone OS 3.2 was intended for the iPad.